 - 5. System crashes, hardware failures, and other anomalies; - 6.
-Firewall and router activities; and - 7.
+Relevant router and firewall activities (as described in Section 5.4.1.1); and - 7.
 Entries to and exits from the CA facility.

-Log records MUST include the following elements:
+Log records MUST include at least the following elements:

 - 1. Date and time of event;

-- 2. Identity of the person making the journal record; and
+- 2. Identity of the person making the journal record (when applicable); and

 - 3. Description of the event.